GrahamJoonsar/Grapefruit/README.md

 # Grapefruit
 A graphics library for creating ppm files.
+(UNFINISHED AND NOT LIKELY TO CHANGE)